 Every year, the American Recording Academy organizes the Grammy Awards.
 It is arguably the most prestigious music awards ceremony in the world.
 The Grammy is held to recognize achievement in music.
 For the Grammy, artistes all over the world submit their very best work for consideration for the gramophone-like trophy.
+This year, Burna Boy Grammy Awards win was highly celebrated because of the impact I African music industry.

 Since 1959, the Recording Academy has been awarding excellent music in different categories.
 The Award ceremony features performances by global superstars across all six continents, followed by the presentation of awards.
 This year, the Award ceremony took place on the 15th of March in California and was streamed online.
 However, unlike previous years, Africa recorded one of her best outings in recent history.